About · KFXE

 Fort Lauderdale Executive (KFXE)

 Two paved runways, control tower, Class D airspace.
 Owned by the City of Fort Lauderdale.
-One of the busiest general aviation airports in the United States by operations count.
-Mixed traffic — primary trainers next to business jets next to medevac helos.
+One of the busier general aviation airports in the United States by operations count.
+Trainers next to business jets next to medevac helos.

 Why KFXE

 Year-round VFR weather.
 Real IFR weather when you need it.
 Immediate access to KFLL, KMIA, KPBI, and the Bahamas.
 Tower controllers who know student traffic.
-The kind of busy environment that produces working pilots — not airport-residents.
+The kind of environment that produces working pilots, not airport residents.

 Frequently asked.